scala/make-release-notes/hand-written.md

 ### New tab-completion in the Scala REPL

-The implementation of tab-completion in the Scala REPL has been rewritten and now uses the same infrastructure as for example ScalaIDE and ENSIME.
+The implementation of tab-completion in the Scala REPL has been rewritten and now uses the same infrastructure as for example Scala IDE and ENSIME.

 There are a number of improvements: